 Churchill Insurance started issuing car insurance in 1989 and expanded its product line to home insurance the next year.
-While they have gone through a couple of different mascots, they are currently known for their animated dog named, you guessed it, Churchill.
+While they have gone through a couple of different mascots, they are currently known for their animated dog–Churchill.

 Designed out of a staff competition, Churchill is a bulldog that has been representing Churchill Insurance since 1996.
 The contest was initiated in 1994 in an attempt to separate the Churchill Insurance name from the famous UK statesman, Winston Churchill.

 Although Churchill is an animated cartoon figure, only his head nods up and down and side to side, similar to a bobble-head doll.